mozilla/docker-etl/jobs/webcompat-kb/docs/metrics.md

 Adding a new metric type (e.g. all sites that are top 1000 in the EU) requires the following steps:

-* If a new `host_min_rank` column is required, update `metrics/ranks.toml` with the column, then ensure that the `site-ranks` ETL job has run with the `--site-ranks-force-tranco-update` flag to create the column (note: this doesn't actually backfill the data, that currently requires a manual `INSERT`).
+* If a new site rank type is required, add the definition to `data/metrics/ranks.toml`.

-* Add the metric definition in `metrics/metrics.toml`.
+* Add the metric definition in `data/metrics/metrics.toml`.

+* Run `webcompat-add-metric` to create schemas for the tables associated with the new metric.

+* To test the changes run `webcompat-etl --bq-project-id <id> --stage update-schema`.
+This should update existing tables, and create new tables, with a `_test` suffix.

+* Commit the changes, and create a PR.
+Once this lands, wait for the the ETL to run with the updated table definitions.

+* Run `webcompat-backfill-metric <name>` to add extrapolate the metric backwards in time, based on the current state of the bugs.

 * Create tables `webcompat_kb_dataset.webcompat_topline_metric_{metric_name}`
   and `webcompat_kb_dataset.webcompat_topline_metric_{metric_name}_history`